• Paper out: Statistics for Adaptive Introgression

 Then I dropped by at UCL for a lab visit with Aida Andres, presenting the recent state of work on great ape genomes from modern and historical perspectives, and meeting many people at UCL.
 It was a really great day, and we forgot to take photos with all being nice.

-Other team members are also travelling, Konstantina was in Tübingen (Germany) for collaboration, Michelle is at RIKEN (Japan), Xin was at ICLR in Singapur, and Aigerim is set to go to the IGPH2025 in Almaty (Kazakhstan)!
+Other team members are also travelling, Konstantina was in Tübingen (Germany) for collaboration, Michelle is at RIKEN (Japan), Xin was at ICLR in Singapore, and Aigerim is set to go to the IGPH2025 in Almaty (Kazakhstan)!

 There is a new book, the The Oxford Handbook of Approaches to Language Evolution, for which I provided a chapter with Cedric Boeckx & Juan Moriano – check it out!